KOTOR-Community-Portal/mod-builds/content/k2/full_mobile.md

 **Installation Method:** Loose-File Mod

 :::note
-Download Instructions
+Installation Instructions
-:   If you don't like the little semi-random bronze pieces on each lightsaber hilt, download w_lghtsbr_001.tga and move that file to your override *after* installing the base version of the mod
+:   If you don't like the little semi-random bronze pieces on each lightsaber hilt, move w_lghtsbr_001.tga from the alt_texture folder within the download to your override *after* installing the base version of the mod.
 :::

 ### Improved Peragus Asteroids